Optimizing Bundle Sizes in React Applications: A Deep Dive into Code Splitting and Lazy Loading

 Advanced Techniques for Bundle Optimization

-While basic code splitting and lazy loading can yield significant improvements, there are several advanced techniques you can employ to further optimize your React application's bundle size:
+While fundamental techniques like code splitting and lazy loading can substantially reduce bundle size, there are advanced strategies to further optimize your React application's performance.

 1. Route-Based Code Splitting